Capital punishment in New Zealand: Executed out of public view

-Abolition: 1949–1961
+Abolition for murder (1941–1950) and reinstatement (1950–1961)

 When the Labour Party formed its first government following the 1935 general election, it commuted all death sentences to life imprisonment.
 The Crimes Amendment Act 1941 changed the penalty for murder from death to life imprisonment with hard labour.
 The only crimes for which the death penalty still applied were treason and piracy.

-The Labour Party lost power to the more conservative National Party, which had pledged to reintroduce capital punishment, in 1949.
+The Labour Party lost power to the more conservative National Party, which had pledged to reintroduce capital punishment for murder, in 1949.
 During that earlier period, support and opposition for capital punishment were clearly delineated on partisan grounds.
 The National Party supported the restoration and maintenance of the death penalty, while the Labour Party opposed it.
-During debate over the Capital Punishment Act 1950 (which exempted expectant mothers and young persons under the age of 18 years), Labour expressed concern about the constitutional implications of the concentration of executive power in this context (although Labour had used this power from 1935 to 1941), while National Party Attorney-General Clifton Webb referred to the alleged "deterrent" value of the death penalty as potential threat and punitive severity.
+During debate over the Capital Punishment Act 1950 (which exempted expectant mothers and young persons under the age of 18 years), Labour expressed concern about the constitutional implications of the concentration of executive power in this context (although the Labour government had used this power from 1935 to 1941), while National Party Attorney-General Clifton Webb referred to the alleged "deterrent" value of the death penalty as potential threat and punitive severity.
 However, Webb was relatively sparing in his use of the death penalty, while his successor, Attorney-General Jack Marshall (1955–1957), was a hardliner on that issue and the number and pace of executions accelerated, arousing debate.

 During the time that the National Party was in office (1949–1957), 36 people were convicted of murder, and 22 of those were sentenced to death (George Horry was convicted of murder in 1951 but not hanged because the death penalty was not in force in 1942).
 The final decision on executions rested with Cabinet, and only eight of the condemned were executed.
 The rest were commuted to life imprisonment.
 Even then, professional opinion was divided.
 Film censor Gordon Mirams did not regard spectacles of hanging as appropriate content within crime dramas and western films and excised such content and dialogue on the basis of family propriety.

 According to Department of Justice historian Pauline Engel, the British Royal Commission on Capital Punishment (1953) may have heavily influenced the rise of abolitionism, as did the controversies that surrounded the executions of Harry Whiteland and Edward Te Whiu, which raised questions about post-war trauma, intellectual and developmental disability as factors for leniency.